apache/flagon-useralejs/README.md

 ## License

-Copyright © 2017 The Apache Software Foundation, Licensed under the Apache License, Version 2.0.
+Apache SensSoft UserALE.js is provided under Apache License version 2.0.
+See LICENSE file for more details.
 Software as a Sensor is a trademark of the Charles Stark Draper Laboratory, Inc.